CySpiegel/desert-saber/README.md

 - Get Mission Intro Finished and initial Nation Selection
 - Put in Briefing for Medical
-- Create Mission Briefing Area
-- Aircraft RRR needs to be put in
+- Create Mission Briefing Area x Aircraft RRR needs to be put in
 - AI Based Transport Services using Blackhawk and Ch-47 Check possible VIV functionality
 - Fix Recruitment Stations to show faction flags
 - Make Optional PBO and Server Keys